 The weaving, that was very cool too.
 This author always does a great job describing magic and making it super interesting.

 The plot and pacing were where I had a couple minor issues.
 I thought this book was kind of slow until it got near the end, but I might just feel that way because I was expecting this to be more like the S&S books, which were often fast-paced and action-packed from start to finish.
 This was also different from S&S in that it seemed pretty romance-focused, and I guess that kind of threw me off a bit too.
 But neither of these things made the book bad, they just weren’t what I was expecting.

 If anyone who hasn’t read either series yet is now wondering which one they should start with, I’d say either probably works.
 Both series stand on their own.
 However, I think Steel & Stone might do a better job of world-building and explaining everything about the daemons, so it might be helpful to read that one first for that reason.

 But overall, I really enjoyed being back in this unique world that Annette Marie has created, I liked getting to experience Lyre’s POV, I liked Clio as a main character, and I thought all the magic was incredible!

-Anyone who likes young adult urban fantasy, incubi, romance, and lots of magic.
+Anyone who likes new adult urban fantasy, incubi, romance, action, and lots of magic.